marceloamor/MediMuse.ai/README.md

 ## Overview
-MediMuse.ai is an AI-powered health agent that serves as a long-term personal coach and counselor, providing deeply personalized health guidance based on your complete health history, habits, and goals.
-Built using the Portia SDK, our agent offers consistent, empathetic support across healthcare systems.
+MediMuse.ai is an AI health agent that acts as a long-term personal coach and counselor, delivering deeply personalized guidance based on your medical history, habits, and health goals.
+Built with the Portia SDK, MediMuse ensures consistent, empathetic, and intelligent support, bridging gaps across fragmented healthcare systems.

 ## Why MediMuse.ai?
-- **Fragmented Healthcare**: Patients often struggle with inconsistent care across different healthcare providers and systems
+- **Disconnected Healthcare**: Patients often struggle with inconsistent care across different healthcare providers and systems
 - **Personalized Support**: Our AI agent maintains a comprehensive understanding of your health journey
 - **Empathetic Guidance**: Combines the emotional intelligence of a counselor with the knowledge of a medical professional
 - **24/7 Availability**: Access support whenever you need it, without scheduling constraints

 ## Key Features
-- **Lab Results Analysis**: AI-powered interpretation of medical test results
+- **Lab Results Analysis**: AI-powered interpretation of medical test results with real-time analysis
-- **Real-time Analysis**: Streams the agent's thought process during analysis
 - **Interactive Interface**: Clean, modern UI for viewing results and analysis
 - **Secure Data Handling**: Local processing of sensitive health information
 - **Comprehensive Reporting**: Detailed breakdowns of test results and recommendations
+- **Real-time Analysis**: Streams the agent's thought process during analysis
+- **Chat Interface**: Interactive chat for asking questions about your health data

 ## Technical Stack
 - **Backend**: FastAPI with Portia SDK